saitai0802/Drupal-instagram_social_feed/README.md

 # Drupal-instagram_social_feed
 This is drupal module that allows you to create Instagram feeds for your site that will download images from Instagram using filtering by hashtags.
-Inspired by exsisting drupal 7 module "Instagram Feeds"

 This module is inspried by <a href="https://www.drupal.org/project/instagram_feeds" target="_blank">Instagram Feeds</a>.
 Basically, the main core functions in "Instagram Feeds" are included in this module, but some of the function calls have already been deprecated by Instagram(5/10/2015).<br/><br/>